mmatyas/pegasus-frontend-wiki/Building.md

 - Svg module
 - Gamepad module

-Depending on your platform, these libs may or may not be available for your OS, or they may be outdated.
-See below for the platform notes.
+Depending on your platform, these libs may or may not be available for your OS, or they may be outdated; see below for the platform notes.
 Qt also provides a graphical IDE called Qt Creator, which you can use if you wish, but it's not a requirement.

 ### Table of contents:
 - [Platform notes](#platform-notes)